PostHog/posthog.com/contents/blog/clickhouse-vs-druid.md

 categories: ["Engineering", "Guides"]
 ---

-Contrary to what the names might suggest, ClickHouse isn’t an TikTok influencer house and Druid isn’t (just) a D&D character class – they're both OLAP databases designed to store lots of data.
+Contrary to what the names might suggest, ClickHouse isn’t an TikTok influencer house and Druid isn’t (just) a D&D character class – they're both modern online analytical processing (OLAP) databases designed to store and retrieve lots of data fast.

-OLAP, unlike OLTP databases like mySQL (see below), store data in a columnar format, ripe for aggregations.
+OLAP databases store data in a columnar format that is primed for aggregations, unlike online _transaction_ processing (OLTP) ones like mySQL (see below).
 But, while ClickHouse and Druid solve a fundamentally similar problem, they do so via dramatically different approaches.

 ![OLAP vs OLTP](../images/blog/clickhouse-vs-postgres/rows-vs-columns.png)

-Business intelligence tools, stock market trading books, and apps with lots of charts and graphs are all examples of products that could benefit from OLAP databases.
+Products with massive volumes of data, like business intelligence tools, stock market trading books, and apps with lots of charts and graphs, can benefit from using  OLAP databases.

 At PostHog, we use ClickHouse to power our analytics warehouse – lovingly dubbed our Events Mansion.
 ClickHouse was a saving grace when our Postgres setup was grinding to a halt due to our growth.